simonmichael/hledger_site/src/conversion2.md

   ```
   - COMMPAIR is the two commodity symbols concatenated in alphabetic order

+- In infer equity mode, conversion prices should be used only to infer
+  equity postings, and otherwise should not be used for transaction
+  balancing.
+This means that fully explicit entries with both equity
+  postings and conversion prices recorded are supported, whether
+  manually recorded or inferred.

 #### Interactions / impact / compatibility

 - There is no change to default behaviour at this stage.

+- With `--infer-equity`, `--cost` reports should work as before, using @ conversion prices when they are present.
-- With `--infer-equity`, all reports should work as if equity postings
-  had been written manually.
-(Assuming both equity postings and
+  Other reports should work as if the equity postings had been recorded manually.
-  conversion prices were allowed to coexist.)

 #### Open questions